graphanalytics/SCassist/README.md

 # ...and many more functions!
 ```

-**Documentation:**

-Detailed documentation for each function, including parameters, usage, and expected outputs, is available through the `?` help function in R. For example, run ?SCassist to known about all the included functions, run ?SCassist_analyze_quality to learn about the syntax, parameters, expected inputs, defaults and outputs about the function that analyzes the quality of your single cell data and recommends filtering options.

-**Tutorials:**
+### **Tutorials:**

-Step-by-step tutorials, documenting the full workflow for the example datasets are provided below:
+Step-by-step tutorials documenting the full workflow for the example datasets are provided below:
 * [Single Cell RNA-Seq Analysis of PBMC's from a healthy human Vs an Uveitis patient, using SCassist - an AI-Based Workflow Assistant](https://github.com/NIH-NEI/SCassist/blob/main/docs/SCassist-Tutorial-BCRUV.html)

 * [Single Cell RNA-Seq Analysis of NK, CD4+ and CD8+ T cells isolated from LCMV infected WT and Ifng - CTCF binding site mutant mice, using SCassist - an AI-Based Workflow Assistant](https://github.com/NIH-NEI/SCassist/blob/main/docs/SCassist-Tutorial-LCMV.html)

-**Old Seurat Workflow, for comparison:**
+**Old Seurat Workflows, for comparison:**

 The below workflows are the original, standard workflow versions.
 We used these old versions to evaluate our new SCassist based workflow.
 * [Single Cell RNA-Seq Analysis of PBMC's from a healthy human Vs an Uveitis patient - Old workflow](https://pulaknath.github.io/bcr-uveitis/)

 * [Single Cell RNA-Seq Analysis of NK, CD4+ and CD8+ T cells isolated from LCMV infected WT and Ifng - CTCF binding site mutant mice - Old workflow](https://github.com/NIH-NEI/SCassist/blob/main/docs/LCMV-standard.html)

+### **Documentation:**

+Detailed documentation for each function, including parameters, usage, and expected outputs, is available through the `?` help function in R. For example, run ?SCassist to known about all the included functions, run ?SCassist_analyze_quality to learn about the syntax, parameters, expected inputs, defaults and outputs about the function that analyzes the quality of your single cell data and recommends filtering options.

-**Supporting Scripts**
+### **Supporting Scripts:**

-**License:**
+### **License:**

 The license for this package can be found in the `LICENSE` file within the package directory.